Best Things to do on Great Keppel Island

 There’s no better way to finish a day on Great Keppel Island than with a delicious cocktail while watching the ocean transform during a colourful sunset.

-There is a great selection of cocktails at the Great Keppel Island Hideaway bar.
-Though if kicking back with a Pina Colada isn’t your vibe, they have a great selection of wines and ice-cold beers too.
-Best of all, the drinks are just $5 during happy hour, and you’ll have sublime views over the ocean.
+The Great Keppel Island Hideaway bar has a great selection of cocktails.
+If kicking back with a Pina Colada isn’t your vibe, they also have a great selection of wines and ice-cold beers too.
+Best of all, the drinks come down in price during happy hour, where you can enjoy sublime views over the ocean.

 The Hideaway Bar and Bistro also serves dinner and have live music on Friday nights.